Parsl/parsl/docs/faq.rst

 If you are running via ssh to a remote system from your local machine, or from the login node of a cluster/supercomputer, it is necessary to have a public IP to which the workers can connect back.
-While our remote execution systems, can identify the IP address automatically on certain systems, it is safer to specify the address explicitly.
+While our remote execution systems can identify the IP address automatically in certain cases, it is safer to specify the address explicitly.
 Parsl provides a few heuristic based address resolution methods that could be useful, however with complex networks some trial and error might be necessary to find the right address or network interface to use.